ifritdiezel/is-seedfinder-bot/README.md

-this project is shared for practical usage and archival purposes. i won't spend time on "code quality". open a pull request or gtfo
+this project is shared for practical usage and archival purposes. quality, serviceability and safety not guaranteed

 temporary readme, contact \@ifritdiezel on discord or open an issue for info